-Providing guidance to students after they have been accepted and before they arrive (for example, the DGS will answer student questions forwarded to him or her by the department administrator, and/or contact students directly).

-Meeting individually with incoming first-years (during or immediately prior to the first week of classes) to help them select courses.
-He or she must approve final course selections (this is true even after they have selected an advisor).

-Holding a meeting, together with the Chair, for all the first-years early in the Fall Term, to welcome them to the program and to answer any general questions.
+- Providing guidance to students after they have been accepted and before they arrive (for example, the DGS will answer student questions forwarded by the department administrator, and/or contact students directly). - Meeting individually with incoming first-years to help them select courses.
+He or she must approve final course selections (this is true even after they have selected an advisor). - Holding a meeting, together with the Chair, for all the first-years early in the Fall Term, to welcome them to the program and to answer any general questions.